lanl/LaGriT/docs/pages/github_pages_example.md

 | *`italic variable`*           |``` *`italic variable`* ```|

-Some formatting is difficult to do in pure Markdown, but fortunately very easy to do in HTML.
-Markdown specification includes embedded HTML parsing.

-LaGriT command SYNTAX should be styled as:
+The LaGriT command syntax section should be enclosed in the `<pre>` tags:

 <div class="markdown-example" id="example-text">
 <!--